antsh3k/codex-cv/README.md

 - `subagents/run` → params: `{ conversationId, agentName, prompt? }` → result: `{ subConversationId }`, with progress via `codex/event` notifications using the new `SubAgent*` events.

 ### Tool Policy & Safety
-- Enforcement is server‑side and strict: only tools in the agent `tools` allowlist are available during that subagent’s run.
+- Enforcement is server‑side and strict: only tools in the agent `tools` allowlist are available during that subagent's run.
 Unlisted tools (including local shell) are denied.
 - No sandbox changes beyond existing policies.
 Subagents inherit the parent `approval_policy` and `sandbox_policy` as‑is.

 ### Telemetry